Lamden/docs/docs/dapps.md

 | getNonce(senderVk, *callback*) | /nonce/*senderVk* |    Get the current *nonce* and *processor* for a public key (vk) **[example](http://167.172.126.5:18080/nonce/d41b8ed0d747ca6dfacdc58b78e1dba86cd9616359014eebd5f3443509111120)**|
 | checkTransaction(txHash, callback) | /tx?hash=*txHash* | Get the result of a transaction **[example](http://167.172.126.5:18080/tx?hash=998922b0e3ea6b5334ef8f134d5e3d2b08bb61b6f13da737abdfa475b25a4865)**|

 ### All messages from the webpage must be JSON encoded for security
-Connections to the Lamden Wallet are defined and restricted in the following ways for the security of the user.
+Connections to the Lamden Wallet are defined and restricted in the following ways for the safety of the user.
-- The Lamden Wallet assocaites all interaction with the dApp via the dApp's host.
+- The Lamden Wallet associates all interaction with the dApp via the dApp's host.
     - All images used for customization are prefixed with the dApp's hostname when displayed in the wallet.
 - A brand new keypair is created for your dApp in the Lamden Wallet and you are permitted to only transaction against that.
 - A dApp can only approve 1 contract per network type, testnet, mainnet)
     - The contract to be approved must exist on the network it's being approved on
-- All transacations are locked to the approved contract for that network
+- All transactions are locked to the approved contract for that network
     - this includes state variable lookups when creating charms
 - All event detail is passed in JSON format.
 - Wallet interactions are done via browser events.